 Smart Home Connectivity

-IoT devices can connect to the Internet in a few different ways, with Wi-Fi being the most common and Z-Wave, ZigBee, Bluetooth being the others.
+IoT devices can connect to the Internet in a few different ways, with Wi-Fi being the most common and Z-Wave, ZigBee, Bluetooth and Thread being the others.
 While all of them produce and enable wireless connections, the difference lies in how they connect to the Internet.
 They differ in the types of radio waves, range, speed, frequency, data rate, and cost.

 Wi-Fi is the most popular connectivity protocol inside a home with nearly every home already having it.
 While Wi-Fi offers good data throughput and relatively good range, it consumes a lot of power compared to other protocols.
 It provides long-distance and wide-area coverage.